somu-code/jeetcode/README.md

 This is a leetcode clone.

-Run "cd client && npm run dev" and "cd server && npm start"
+Run "cd client && npm run dev" and "cd server && npm start" to run frontend and backend on your local machine.